 The formula involves four steps:

 But this process isn’t about finding an exact number, so much as an optimal boundary range you’d like to have your inventory level exist within.
 Naturally, this habitable zone is subject to change according to both supply- and demand-side fluctuations.

-Done regularly and properly, inventory forecasting can yield several benefits, including:
+Done regularly and properly, inventory forecasting with an Amazon forecasting tool can yield several benefits, including:

 - Reduced stock outs – When an item runs out of stock, a business can lose revenue as ready-to buy customers are unable to complete the sale.
 Even if they’re willing to wait for restocking, the delay can result in lower customer satisfaction and repeat business rates.
 Inventory forecasting helps you prepare for demand surges or seasonal demand fluctuations.

 - Lowered shelving and warehousing costs – When a product is sitting on the shelves accruing dust, you still have to pay for storage space.
 Therefore, having too much stock on hand can also have a negative impact on revenue and available cash flow.
 Forecasting inventory allows you to maintain optimal stock levels without wasting limited capital on space you don’t need.